kudashevs/php-8-new-features/README.md

 [[rfc](https://wiki.php.net/rfc/constructor_promotion)]

 ### Match expression
-PHP 8 allows us to change the switch statement to more convenient and secure match expression.
+PHP 8 allows us to change the switch statement to more a convenient and secure `match` expression.

 Additional information:
 - it is shorter and more convenient/readable